operator-playground-io/MariaDB-Operator-Playground-tile/tutorials/monitoring.md

 ![](_images/signin.png)

-You will now need to log in to Grafana Dashboard with the following credentials in the page below:
+Log-in to Grafana Dashboard with the following credentials in the page below:

 ```